marion909/anycubic-nfc-filament/README.md

 - Option 1 (launching the exe from a shell): `AnycubicNFCApp.exe --print_readers --preferred_reader "acr122"`
 - Option 2 (python script): `python -m anycubic_nfc_app --print_readers --preferred_reader "acr122"`

+If you tested a reader successfully, and you want me to add it for official support, you can do this by sending me the list of connected readers displayed with the option `--print_readers` and the reader connected as well as the name of the displayed readers which works when putting it into the `--preferred_reader` parameter.
+Make sure to test that reading and writing works.

 ## Credits

 Special thanks